ablotekar/oneD-fluid-simulation-code-fortran/README.md

 # 1D fluid simulation code (fortran version)

-It is fortran version of the 1D fluid simulation.
-This package has four codes which are used in the study of different coherent electric field structure in the different plasma environment.
+It is fortran version of the 1D fluid simulation codes I have develop and used during my PhD.
+This package has four codes which are used in the study of different coherent electric field structures in the different plasma environment.

 The list of codes are as follows
 * **Fluid_ion_superthermal_electron**